brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Warlock"></a>Warlock

 Warlocks are arcane casters that aren’t as diverse as Sorcerers or Wizards but can do a few things really well.
-They get access to a powerful cantrip (basically, a level 0 spell that can be cast without using a spell slot) that levels up with them and becomes their main attack.
-Beyond that, they have great control and attack spells, but few spell slots to use, so they have to be very selective about when they cast full spells (although they get their spell slots back on a short rest, unlike other spellcasters).
+They get access to a powerful cantrip (basically, a level 0 spell that doesn't use a spell slot) that levels up with them and becomes their main attack.
+Beyond that, they have great control and attack spells but few spell slots to use, so they must be selective about when they cast full spells (although they get their spell slots back on short rest, unlike other spellcasters).
 They also get to pick from a list of available features every few levels, giving them abilities like seeing in total darkness, improving their spell attacks, using magic to disguise themselves, or talking to animals.
 This makes them one of the most customizable classes in the game.
-Flavor-wise, they gain their powers from a pact with some sort of powerful creature (but not a god), which adds some interesting built-in flavor for backstories.
+Flavor-wise, they gain their powers from a pact with some powerful creature (but not a god), which adds some interesting built-in flavor for backstories.

 Primary Stat: [Charisma](/5e-character-creation/mental-stats-compared/#Charisma)